 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, please visit my disclosure page.

 I finally started making my Christmas Cookies yesterday, and my first batch is Pecan Snowballs.
 Okay they are actually called Russian Teacakes, but they look like snowballs.
-This is one of my all time favorite holiday cookies.
-I'm not sure why I never make them any other time of the year, but it's not Christmas without them.
-It is the recipe I have been using for as long as I can remember and I wouldn't change a thing.

-How to make Pecan Snowballs aka Russian Tea Cakes:
+How to make Pecan Snowballs aka Russian Tea Cakes

 Preheat oven to 400 degrees.